Aadon/Carousel/README.md

 This is a week 7 task on the Zuri internship.
-The project is a carousel built with vanilla Javascript.
+The project is about a carousel built with vanilla Javascript.